 Earlier on this page I'd noted the following:

 What happens if we examine shots 293 and 294 in light of what I've said above.
 In 294 we find a horizontal flip, a reverse image, plus a backing up in time that accompanies Dave lifting his leg at a 90 degree angle.
 Then the next shot shows Poole on the flight deck without his yellow helmet.
 Kubrick will return to his idea when in shot 350 he shows Poole, from behind, first stepping into the pod, his leg bent at the 90 degree angle, and the red and yellow helmets looking on.
-So we have the pattern of the reverse move/horizontal flip with the diagonal.
+So we may have the pattern of the reverse move/horizontal flip with the diagonal.
+I only examine it for this because of the horizontal flip happening.

 We've another couple of shots before this where we had the fall back in time.